 Fully accessible recreational camp for children and adults with any disability.

 A camp for children with special health needs.

-Provides an active camp environment for children with and without disabilities ages 5-21.
+It provides an active camp environment for children with and without disabilities ages 5-21.

 A camp for terminally ill and disabled children and their families.